What is Montessori Education?

 What are the benefits of a Montessori program?

-Each child is evaulated and the recieves an educational plan tailored to their unique and individual level.
+Each child is evaluated and then receives an educational plan tailored to their unique and individual level.

 Children are able to learn at their own pace.